blind love in the modern world: the illusion of affection in the age of appearances

 -

-Movies, TV shows, and romance novels perpetuate the idea that true love is instant, irrational, and unconditional.
-We’re taught that the heart always knows best—that logic doesn’t belong in love.
-These narratives rarely focus on compatibility, communication, or mutual respect.
-Instead, they reward:
+movies tv shows and romance novels perpetuate the idea that true love is instant irrational and unconditional we are taught that the heart always knows best that logic does not belong in love these narratives rarely focus on compatibility communication or mutual respect instead they reward

 -